anushka073/Travel-Management-System/README.md

 # ✈️ Travel Management System

-A **Travel Management System** built as a mini project for the **Database Management Systems (DBMS)** course.
 This project facilitates the booking, viewing, and management of travel plans by both users and administrators.
 It features a clean HTML frontend and a MySQL database backend.

 ---